logo

 Show more

-Aidan learned 11 days ago
+Aidan learned about 1 month ago

 Rahul and Aidan worked through several sample problems related to electrical cable selection, focusing on how to use code book tables to determine the minimum cable size for different installation scenarios.
 They practiced applying derating factors for cable depth and spacing and reviewed past exam questions to identify common problem variations.
 Rahul assigned additional practice problems from past papers and mentioned that the next session would cover cable selection when voltage drop is a factor.